Pradyuman7/Algorithmics/CONTRIBUTING.md

 2. Want to add a new algorithm of your choice?
 Look at any one of the files in here and add your code that can be used
 4. Have fun!!!

-Feel free to add any unique algorithm that you may find or have used or you think may be useful.
+## How to contribute

 Just fork this repository, add the algorithm with suitable name and `.java` extension file.
 Create a pull request, and that's it.

 We'll take care of the rest :)